jaysoo/jaysoo.ca/_posts/2017-04-30-learn-fp-with-react-part-1.markdown

   </p>

   <p>
-    Note that View doesn't technically obey associativity since the ordering of the nested <code>div</code>s are different.
+    Note, that View doesn't <em>technically</em> obey the associativity law since the ordering of the nested <code>div</code>s are different.
     This an artifact of React not allowing <a href="https://github.com/facebook/react/issues/2127">multiple elements from rendering</a>.
     For now, let's just say that the <code>concat</code> ordering does not affect how UI appears to the user, even if the markup isn't exactly equivalent.